Peaceful Spirit Flutes

 • Blog

-• Shannon
+• Untitled

-There is an amazing and evergrowing interest in Native American Flutes all over the world.
+There is an amazing and ever growing interest in Native American Flutes all over the world.
 Flute circles are increasing.
 Resources available to new and experienced players are becoming more available through the Internet.

 There are online flute circles in which you can listen to someone on another continent, state or province far away from your home base and take your own turn to play your music through Pal Talk.